seydx/av/INSTALLATION.md

 ### For Prebuilt Binaries

 No additional requirements!
-Prebuilt binaries include statically linked Jellyfin FFmpeg 7.1 libraries with all optimizations and patches.
+Prebuilt binaries include statically linked FFmpeg 7.1.2 libraries with all optimizations and patches.

 ### For Building from Source